Scars of COVID persist for sickest survivors, their families | Times Leader

 COVID-19 upended those practices at many hospitals, as families were kept away to keep the virus from spreading.

-“When our health care system starts to get overwhelmed and our hospitals start to get overwhelmed, some of those things are not prioritized as much as we would like them to be,” Parker says.
+“When our health care system starts to get overwhelmed and our hospitals start to get overwhelmed, some of those things are not prioritized as much as we would like them to be,” says Sermadevi, who is the medical director of the Mercy ECMO program.
 “And this impacts patient care and patient outcomes.”

 Fears of infection, plus short staffing, also often meant less physical therapy, proven to speed recovery.